Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 In this mini chapter, the focus is on international students seeking admission to American universities.
 It delves into the diverse backgrounds of these applicants and explores the unique challenges they face in navigating the application process from abroad.
 The chapter provides a comprehensive overview of application and visa requirements, while also taking into account things like standardized testing and financial considerations.
 Moreover, it offers practical guidance on cultivating resilience and preparing students for the transformative experience of college life abroad.
 This serves as a roadmap for educators helping students who are aspiring to study in the United States.

-Monica Gallego Rude works as Director of University Counseling at the British International School of Boston.
+Monica Gallego Rude, EdD is a college counselor and the founder of Apply Broadly.
 She holds a B.A. in History and Educational Studies from Washington University in St. Louis and an Ed.D. from the UCL Institute of Education.
 Monica has worked in international admissions and with globally mobile families for significantly longer than she’d like to admit.
 Prior to returning to the United States, she lived and worked in Asia and Europe – and successfully guided hundreds of students through the college process.
 Having worked on both sides of the desk, Monica’s superpower is “translating” admissions systems for students and their families.

 LGBTQ+ youth represent a wide range of identities and identifiers, backgrounds, home contexts, and socioeconomic statuses, and they are in different places in their journeys of self-discovery.
 In full view, it may seem they have nothing in common.
 However, they all experience a unique college search with considerations specific to LGBTQ+ students.